cpatrascu-bd/SecretSanta/README.md

 - At least 1GB RAM and i3 4th series
 - Python3.7 or above
-- The following python modules:
+- The following python modules(only for manual build):
 	- PyQt5
 - Internet connection